neighborland/cache_rocket/README.md

 ## Why do I need this?

 To squeeze the last drop out of server-side HTML caching in Rails.
-Use this after you have configured as much in-memory caching as possible and it's still not enough.
+Use this only after you have configured as much in-memory caching as possible using standard techniques such as Russian Doll caching.

 ## Install